patrykuran/ios-Xylophone/README.md

 # Xylophone

+Xylophone App created during iOS Bootcamp is a simple Xylophone that plays sounds.
+It's simple but cool.

+# Xylophone
 Learn to make iOS Apps with [The App Brewery](https://www.appbrewery.co) 📱 | Project Stub | (Swift 4.0/Xcode 9)

 Beginner: Download the starter project files as .zip and extract the files to your desktop.